chessnutech/EasyLinkSDK/README.md

 #include "easy_link_c.h"

 int main(void) {
-  // Connect to the chess board device with HID.
+  // Connect to the chessboard device with HID.
 If the device is not
   // connected, it will automatically connect when the device is plugged into
   // the computer.
   if (cl_connect()) {
-    printf("Successfully connected to chess board\n");
+    printf("Successfully connected to chessboard\n");
   } else {
-    printf("ERROR: Failed to connect to chess board.
+    printf("ERROR: Failed to connect to chessboard.
 Exiting ...\n");
     return EXIT_FAILURE;
   }